 Final Trump-Biden Presidential Debate Draws 63M Viewers

-President Donald Trump and Democratic presidential candidate former Vice President Joe Biden participate in the final presidential debate at Belmont University, Thursday, Oct.
-22, 2020, in Nashville, Tenn.
-(Jim Bourg/Pool via AP)

-The final presidential debate between President Donald Trump and his Democratic opponent Joe Biden drew 10 million fewer viewers than their first meeting.
+Los Angeles (AP) The final presidential debate between President Donald Trump and his Democratic opponent Joe Biden drew 10 million fewer viewers than their first meeting.
+An estimated 63 million viewers tuned into the debate featuring Trump and Biden Thursday night, the Nielsen company said Friday.
+The debate was hosted at Belmont University in Nashville, Tennessee..

 - FOLLOW US ON: